1970s Radio Studio Project

 A compact rack houses all of the audio processing gear, which includes a Harris MSP100 tri-band audio processor, CBS Audimax 4400 gain controller, and CBS Volumax 4100 limiter.
 A TFT 760 Emergency Broadcast System (EBS) generator/decoder is also present.
 The top unit, a TFT 763 modulation monitor, provides confidence readings for the operator.
 A 40 W vacuum tube amplifier (on the left) is used to drive the two Electro-Voice Sentry 100A monitor speakers.

 Twin racks are included for monitoring and terminal functions.
-On the right side the the photo, TT-type, RG-45-type, and XLR patch pays are provided.
+On the right side of the photo, TT-type, RG-45-type, and XLR patch pays are provided.
 A Gentner SPH-3 phone patch can be seen below the patch bays.
 The top card frame houses program distribution amplifiers and the headphone amplifier.
 The bottom card frame houses input conditioning boards, a tone generator, and "cue/dim" controller.
 The "cue/dim" controller, when enabled, automatically decreases the volume of the monitor speakers when program sources are being cued.
 On the left side (from top to bottom) are a TFT 7601 transmitter remote control, TFT 724 stereo monitor, and TFT 730 SCA monitor.

 The transmission gear is housed separately in a 7-ft rack.
 The transmission rack is fed through Cat-5e wiring from the studio to the shop, which also serves as a transmission point.